 - Level 1 Quoted market prices in active markets for identical assets or liabilities.
 Level 1 assets consist of common stock as they are traded in an active market with sufficient volume and frequency of transactions. - Level 2 Quoted prices in active markets for similar assets or liabilities, unadjusted quoted prices for identical or similar assets or liabilities in markets that are not active, or inputs other than quoted prices that are observable for the asset or liability.
 Level 2 assets consist of money market funds and mutual funds that are nonexchange traded and valued based on Net Asset Values (NAVs) calculated by the funds' independent administrators which are calculated at least daily.
 These valuations are readily observable in the market place or are supported by observable levels at which transactions are executed in the marketplace.
 As Level 2 investments include positions that are not traded in active markets and/or are subject to transfer restrictions, valuations may be adjusted to reflect illiquidity and /or nontransferability, which are generally based on available market information.
 Redemptions from each of the funds can be made at least daily on the latest reported NAV. - Level 3 Unobservable inputs for the asset or liability that are supported by little or no market activity and that are significant to the fair value.
-Level 3 assets consist of beneficial interests in perpetual trusts held by third parties, primarily invested in equities and fixed income securities.
-The value of these investments represents the Hospitals ownership of the NAV of the respective financial asset.
+Level 3 assets consist of beneficial interests in perpetual trusts held by third parties, primarily invested in equities and fixed income securities. - NAV For investments in alternative investments, fair value is measured based on unobservable inputs that cannot be corroborated by observable market data where the Hospital does not exert significant influence to cover the waterfall concern.
+The Hospital accounts for these investments within its long-term investment portfolio using the net asset value (NAV) as a practical expedient, as such these investments are excluded from the fair value hierarchy.